We use cookies on this site to enhance your experience.

 While we appreciate the interest of all who apply, only those selected for an interview will be contacted.

-Thanks to the support of the Students' Union, we offer traditional drop-in help sessions either in person, in our two Mathematics & Statistics Learning Labs, room LH1018 in Lazaridis Hall and room BA104 in Bricker Academic, and/or remotely via Zoom meetings.
+Thanks to the support of the Students' Union, we offer traditional drop-in help sessions either in person, in our two Learning Support Centres, room LH1018 in Lazaridis Hall and room BA104 in Bricker Academic, and/or remotely via Zoom meetings.

-Any student taking a first-year introductory math course or an introductory statistics course (offered by the Department of Mathematics or another academic department) will be welcome to make use of the labs for individual or small group study.
-In addition, specified times are offered for coding assistance, to support CP104 and CP164.
+Any student taking a first-year introductory math course or an introductory statistics course (offered by the Department of Mathematics or another academic department) will be welcome to make use of the centres for individual or small group study.

-Senior students are required to form a team of peer tutors, who will provide explanations of concepts and strategies for problem solving to those students seeking math, stats, or coding assistance through the drop-in hours.
+Senior students are required to form a team of peer tutors, who will provide explanations of concepts as needed and assist in the development of effective learning strategies and problem solving skills, through the drop-in hours.

-The time commitment is six to eight hours per week, commencing the second week of classes.
-Rate of pay starts at $17 per hour.
+The time commitment is four to six hours per week, commencing the second week of classes.
+Rate of pay starts at $18 per hour.

 Candidates must have: